 Scalability is often overlooked during EHR selection.

-AI-native or automation-first platforms are designed to:
+AI-native systems are designed to:

 SocialRoots.ai is an automation-driven healthcare suite designed to work alongside existing EHR platforms rather than replace them.
 It supports organizations through: